|

 has provided 6 different designs for shrouds,

-have been approved for use at the Royal Oak
+shroud designs have been approved for use at

 It is possible that a traditional (non-green)

-of a coffin and allow it to be buried without
+body instead of a casket; and allow it to be

-a cement liner, because the ground may not collapse
+buried without a cement liner, because the ground

 talk to your local cemetery about the use of